Gaussian approximation for sums of region-stabilizing scores: Modified bounds on the Wasserstein and Kolmogorov distances and proof of Theorem

 \section{Modified bounds on the Wasserstein and Kolmogorov distances and proof of Theorem~\ref{thm:KolBd}}

 In this section, we prove Theorem~\ref{thm:KolBd}.
-The proof is primarily based on the following generalization of Theorem~6.1 in \cite{LPS16}.
-Let $\sP$ be a Poisson process on a measurable space $(\XX, \F)$ with a $\sigma$-finite intensity measure $\nu$.
+The proof is primarily based on the following generalization of Theorem~6.1 in \cite{LPS16}, incorporating a spatially inhomogeneous moment bound given by a function $c_x$, $x \in \XX$.
+The proof, which we present for completeness in the Appendix follows closely that of \cite[Theorem~6.1]{LPS16}.